Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 Hans and Paula Steger Trail, Dolomites

-The hike continues northwest along the Hans and Paula Steger Path (trail 30).
+The hike continues west up the Hans and Paula Steger Path (trail 30).

-Turn right on the paved road, which links Saltria with Compaccio.
-Don’t follow the road leading south to Sporthotel Floralpina.
+Turn right on the paved road, which links Saltria with Compaccio, following signs to Rauch Hütte and Compatsch.
+Don’t follow trail 9 over the bridge leading south to Sporthotel Floralpina.
+It’s a bit confusing because trail 9 is signed “Hans und Paula Steger Weg.”

 The Hans and Paul Steger Weg steadily ascends rolling meadows up to the Wiedner Eck bus stop (35 minutes).